frictionlessdata/tabulator-py/README.md

         print(row.get('header'))
 ```

-For the most use cases `topen` function is far enough.
-It gets
+For the most use cases `topen` function is enough.
+It takes the
 `source` argument:

 ```